YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Heavy lifting creates more pressure than many patients realize.
 It often involves straining, breath holding, sweating, bending, and contact with benches, bars, towels, or headwear.

 Breathing also matters.
 Heavy lifting often makes patients hold their breath without noticing.
 This increases pressure and can make the face and scalp feel fuller.
-In early recovery, that is exactly the kind of unnecessary strain I prefer to avoid.
+In early recovery, that is exactly the kind of unnecessary strain to avoid.

 Is sweating after a hair transplant dangerous?